This post may contain affiliate links. Please read our disclosure.

 If your A1c is below 6.0 to 7.0 percent, focusing on increasing your time-in-range will probably have a larger positive health impact than lowering your A1c further.

-So, is A1c a bad way to gauge whether your diabetes management is on track?
+So, is A1c the best way to gauge whether your diabetes management is on track?
 Not necessarily, but to quote Scheiner:

 “I’ve never been a huge fan of using A1c to gauge the ‘quality’ of a person’s glucose control, simply because it represents an average … and an average can reflect lots of highs and lows rather than time spent within one’s target range.